Freedom in the World

 F. Rule of Law: 7 / 16

 Human rights advocates in Burkina Faso have repeatedly criticized the military and police for committing abuses with impunity.
 Police often use excessive force and disregard pretrial detention limits.
-The sentencing in August 2011 of three police officers charged with the torture and death of Zongo was seen as a positive step.

 G. Personal Autonomy and Individual Rights: 8 / 16